 Jean-Francois Millet (1814-1875)

 An important figure in French painting of the mid-19th century, the artist Jean-Francois Millet was a founding member of the Barbizon landscape school in France and is best known for his genre-painting and landscape painting - mainly featuring the back-breaking rural life of the French peasantry.
 His style can be categorized as both Naturalism and religious realism.
 His most notable paintings include The Angelus (1858, Musee d'Orsay), The Gleaners (1857, Musee d'Orsay), The Sower (1850, Museum of Fine Arts, Boston), and the arresting Man with a Hoe (1860, J Paul Getty Museum, LA).
 Many of Millet's paintings are available online as prints in the form of poster art.
+NOTE: For an explanation of how Realism led to Impressionism and ultimately to abstraction, see: Realism to Impressionism (1830-1900).

 WORLDS TOP ARTISTS

 Born in 1819, in Greville-Hague, Normandy, his parents were peasant farmers.
 He was educated under the local priests, but showed such a talent for drawing he was sent to Cherbourg in 1833 to study with the portrait painter Paul Dumouchel.
-By 1835 he was studying full time with Lucien-Théophile Langlois.
+By 1835 he was studying full time with Lucien-Theophile Langlois.
 In 1837 he received a stipend to move to Paris where he studied at the Ecole des Beaux-Arts under the French academic painter Paul Delaroche.
 His early works showed strong influences of Nicolas Poussin and consisted mainly of portraits and mythological subjects.

 Other leading members of this plein air painting movement included members of the school of English landscape painting, such as John Constable (1776-1837) and Richard Parkes Bonington (1802-28), as well as French painters like Theodore Rousseau (1812-67), Camille Corot (1796-1875), Narcisse Diaz de la Pena (1808-1876), Charles-Francois Daubigny (1817-1878), Jules Dupre (1811-1889), Joseph Harpignies (1819-1916), Constant Troyon (1810-1865), Charles-Emile Jacque (1813-1894), Antoine-Louis Barye (1796-1875), Albert Charpin, Felix Ziem and Alexandre De Faux.

-In 1858 Millet painted his famous work known as The Angelus, which depicts a hard working peasant couple taking a break from their toil in the fields to pray.
+In 1858 Millet painted his famous realist painting known as The Angelus, which depicts a hard working peasant couple taking a break from their toil in the fields to pray.
 The painting is simple in style and depicts the figures in complete harmony with their surroundings.
 The work, along with his other peasant scenes, cements Millet's reputation as one of the best genre painters of the 19th century.
 The Angelus was much copied after his death, and the Surrealist Salvador Dali was so fascinated by it, that he wrote an essay entitled The Tragic Myth of The Angelus of Millet.
 He was convinced that the 2 figures were praying over their buried child, rather than praying to the Angelus.
 In fact he was so insistent, an X-ray of the canvas was taken which indeed showed a painted-over shape which looked strikingly like a coffin.
 However it is unclear whether Millet changed his mind on the meaning behind the painting, or if in fact the shape is a coffin.

 Later in life his palette tended to lighten somewhat, and as his brushstrokes loosened, he veered towards Impressionism.
 But, unlike the Impressionists, he never painted outdoors, and he never paid too much attention to tonal values.
 It was his draughtsmanship and the attention he paid to ordinary people in his works that appealed to artists like Van Gogh (who mentioned Millet's work several times in letters to his brother) and Georges Seurat.